 Domestic violence as a cause of disability

-A disability is a physical or mental condition that limits a person’s movements, senses, or activities.
+A disability is a physical or mental condition limiting a person’s movements, senses, or activities.
 Not all disabilities are visible, and not everyone who has a limiting condition identifies as having a disability.

 Survivors often experience disability because of abuse.
 Domestic violence is the leading cause of injury to women between the ages of 15 and 44.
 Anxiety, broken bones, PTSD, and other injuries can lead to disability.
 Traumatic brain injuries can leave survivors with debilitating symptoms like headaches, memory loss, and cognitive issues.
 Many traumatic brain injuries go undiagnosed, but as many as 90% of survivors who experience physical violence sustain at least one head, neck, or face injury.